virtusize/virtusize.github.io/source/integration-guide/integration.rst

 This is needed for "Buy-this-outfit" kind of pages, for example.

 The integration is the same as the one for single product pages.
-All you have to do, is to supply the product ids and corresponding button selectors in additional ``addWidget`` calls like this:
+All you have to do is supply the product ids and corresponding button selectors in additional ``addWidget`` calls like this:

 .. highlight:: javascript